How to Perform a Comprehensive Display Audit

 My smartphone scored higher than my expensive gaming monitor.
 How is that possible?

 OLED smartphones typically score higher because they have perfect black levels (no backlight bleed), high pixel density (making individual pixel defects less visible), and factory calibration.
 Gaming monitors prioritize refresh rate and response time over uniformity, and their larger size makes defects more visible.
-A high score doesn't mean one display is "better" — it means it has fewer detectable defects relative to its specifications.
+A high score does not mean one display is "better" — it means it has fewer detectable defects relative to its specifications.

 Should I test my monitor before or after calibration?